jeyhunjeyhunzade/backend-engineering-lab/README.md

 By the end of this challenge, you will:

 - Be comfortable designing and building backend systems from scratch.
-- Understand both high-level TypeScript productivity and Go performance tuning.
+- Master backend development in your chosen language(s).
 - Use Docker, Postgres, and CI/CD like a professional.
-- Have a strong portfolio of backend projects in two languages.
+- Have a strong portfolio of production-ready backend projects.

 ---